Since the beginning of the project, we have managed to:

 Poľana: We successfully restored the habitat for the European-important species Thesium ebracteatum in the Hradné lúky site (33.21 ha), exceeding the original target of 30 ha.
 A suitable location for a small water body (0.5 ha) was also selected, providing new habitats for the Eleocharis carniolica and various aquatic invertebrates.
 A lease agreement is currently being prepared.

-Muránska Planina: In cooperation with the hunting association Voniaca and Tisovec Municipal Forests, approximately 6.5 ha of meadows were restored for target species Maculinea arion and Parnassius apollo.
-Restoration included removal of encroaching trees and subsequent mowing in Martinkuľa, Tomovka, Dížďovnica, Voniaca, Vrbjarka meadows, and the Dielik quarry.
+Muránska Planina: In cooperation with the hunting association Voniaca and Tisovec Municipal Forests, approximately 13,6 ha of meadows were restored for target species Maculinea arion and Parnassius apollo.
+Restoration included removal of encroaching trees and subsequent mowing in Martinkuľa, Tomovka, Dížďovnica, Voniaca, Vrbjarka, Fabova hoľa meadows, and the Dielik quarry and Muráň quarry.
 Conditions were also improved for target species Anthus trivialis and Lanius collurio.
-For the protection of Pseudogaurotina excellens, over 110 ha of its habitats were mapped, marked in the field, and measures were implemented to protect its host plant, the black honeysuckle, during forestry activities.
+For the protection of Pseudogaurotina excellens , over 110 ha of its habitats were mapped, marked in the field, and measures were implemented to protect its host plant, the black honeysuckle, during forestry activities.
+Work has begun on improving the habitat for the capercaillie (Tetrao urogallus) (“management of young forest stand”) by thinning existing forests up to 50 years old.
+By the end of Q2 2026, this had been implemented in 10 forest stands covering an area of 29,14 ha.
 A specific hunting management plan has been designed and is being implemented in the Poľana and Muránska Planina areas to reduce predation by 30–40% on the Western Capercaillie (Tetrao urogallus) in these SCI sites (Download tab).
 Measures to improve Capercaillie habitat conditions continue, along with monitoring through field observations and camera traps.

 Záhorie: Project documentation is being prepared for the restoration of the Morava River banks.
-An addendum to the feasibility study included the Hanšpíle (Rudava) site as a priority area for water regime restoration.
-In 2024, the spread of Robinia pseudoacacia was mapped and updated in the Kalaštovský bor and Kalaštovský potok nature reserves over 90 ha.
-This invasive tree will be removed.
+An addendum to the feasibility study has been completed, identifying the Hanšpíle site (Rudava site) as a priority area for restoring the natural water regime.
+In 2024, the distribution of black locust (Robinia pseudoacacia) was mapped and updated across 90 hectares in the Kalaštovský bor Nature Reserve and the Kalaštovský potok Nature Reserve.
+In autumn 2025, chemical eradication of black locust was carried out in the Kalaštovský bor SCI and the Kalaštovský potok SCI.
+A second follow-up treatment targeting surviving individuals will be carried out in 2026.

 Latorica: Habitats for the European pond turtle (Emys orbicularis) were restored over 30 ha.
 Preparation for construction permits at the Tajba and Tice sites continues.
 Approvals for tree felling were obtained.
 The Chotárny canal was cleaned for water supply to the Tice branch.
 Manual clearing, removal of invasive species (Robinia pseudoacacia, Ailanthus altissima), and biomass collection were carried out over 12.09 ha in the Tarbucka PR, improving habitats for multiple protected plant and animal species.